 Also of note: The flash worked perfectly, but I couldn’t power the chip from my FTDI adapter.
 So you will need to put it back together before seeing the Tasmota Access Point appear.

 The ProfiCook profile has some great Home Assistant automation guidance.
-To get you started,

-SetOption19 1, then the temperature can be reported via:
+The temperature can then be reported via: